 Western society (and capitalism) demands that for our bodies to heal we must take medication.
 Most people have been misled.
 And they now believe that they cannot heal themselves.
 But that belief is horribly inaccurate.

-Rankin’s studies into placebos reveals that the mind-body connection is the key to self healing and that, yes, the placebo effect is more effective than medication.
+Rankin’s placebo research shows that the mind-body connection is the key to self healing and that, yes, the placebo effect is more effective than medication.

 Ranking says “The placebo effect indicates that patients experience symptom relief and manifest psychological change because they think they will.”